savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 Accessibility needs to be baked into an application from the very begining. **There is no quick band-aid fix for accessibility failures**.
 Indeed accessibility is all about nuance, context and diverse user feedback.
 Trying to automate it's whole process is paradoxical.
 It would mean, that your program will try to match arbitrary accessibility rulesets when the whole point is to embrace diversity and the uniqueness of ways to interact with a UI. **The rulesets, rather than being a tool to guide you, becomes the goal, effectively silencing disabled users.** Those tools doesn't make your app usable for a disabled user.
 It will simply make sure no failure is triggered when running an automated test.
 It's lack of context will often lead them to implement confusing and non-usable solutions.

 !!!
 Tip
-    Accessibility is not a goal, it's a process.
-A process which cannot be done without disabled users and experts.
+    **Accessibility is not a goal, it's a process.
+A process which cannot be done without disabled users and experts.**

 ## Green and red flags for choosing accessibility experts

+The previous section should help you what to avoid, but what qualities should you be looking for when choosing experts ?

+!!! success "Look for..."
+    * Structures that have disabled experts or value directly working with disabled people
+    * Structures that talk about inclusiveness rather than accessibility alone
+    * Structures that provide transparency about their own diversity distribution

+!!!
+Failure "Avoid..."
+    * Automated accessibility overlay products
+    * Products that claims to have automated AI accessibility fixes
+    * Promises of quick fixes
+    * Structures that delivers a one time accessibility enhancement without maintenance or knowledge transmission to your team

 # Sources